WELCOME TO GEOGRAPHY 14

 General Goals and Requirements

 - Text: Rediscovering the Golden State: California Geography. by William A. Selby.
 John Wiley and Sons, Inc. 2013 (3rd Ed).
 ISBN#: 1-118-45204-6.
-My book is available at our bookstore and on line as an eText.
+My book is available at our bookstore and should be on line as an eText.
 You will find an informative supporting web site at www.rediscoveringthegoldenstate.com with California maps, images, links, photo galleries, and sample quiz questions for each chapter.

 - Approach: Class lectures and activities will often extend beyond the scope of the reading and map assignments.
 However, we will discuss all reading material for each class session; you are expected to ask questions, make comments, corrections and updates.
 We will also discuss current events, trends, and problems in CA. Every class activity is geared toward the learning experience.
 Attend class, ask questions, and participate!